I would like to know if anybody else has had the below described problem and if we have any protection to prevent it.

 If I were you, I think I would go by the judge’s office on the way to my lawyer’s office and pee on his leg.

-After reading what happen to Bill I called Greg County about my mineral interest that I get royalties from and to see why for the 3rd time over 3 years that I have not received a tax bill yet.
-Nobody seems to know nothing about what's going on there and you Texans sure have a funny way of doing business.
+After reading what happened to Bill I called Gregg County about my mineral interest that I get royalties from and to see why for the 3rd time over 3 years that I have not received a tax bill yet.
+Nobody seems to know anything about what’s going on there and you Texans sure have a funny way of doing business.
 That is a mess and should be called Rube Goldberg way of conducting business.
-I was told to call one office after another and then was told it is my responsibility to report the change of ownership (which I had already done twice and was told each time they'd pick it up and just wait) to the correct office and to do their job in making certain I was billed.
-Between that and some of the legal descriptions, it's surprising you people can function properly.
-Who in there right mind would give a legal description as "from the big tan rock to the oak tree then over to the dead rabbit and back to the big tan rock."
-Abstract number, survey names, survey numbers, blocks, sections, place names, does anything have square dimensions or were they all on peyote there and they couldn't see straight lines.
+I was told to call one office after another and then was told it is my responsibility to report the change of ownership (which I had already done twice and was told each time they’d pick it up and just wait) to the correct office and to do their job in making certain I was billed.
+Between that and some of the legal descriptions, it’s surprising you people can function properly.
+Who in their right mind would give a legal description as “from the big tan rock to the oak tree then over to the dead rabbit and back to the big tan rock.”
+Abstract number, survey names, survey numbers, blocks, sections, place names, does anything have square dimensions or were they all on peyote there and they couldn’t see straight lines.

 Reeves County